Diapers Keep Slipping – What Can I Do?

 Photo by @anni.und.die.bande

-With Judes, Slipping Diapers Are a Thing of the Past
+With Judes, slipping diapers are a thing of the past

-Judes consist of two parts: An inner diaper and an outer cover.
-Both parts have flexible leg cuffs that ensure an optimal fit.
-Thanks to the leg cuffs and the waterproof outer cover, Judes are absolutely leak-proof.
-In addition, both parts have a flexible waistband in the back, which provides the highest security.
-This ensures that Judes stay in place while still offering your child full freedom of movement.
-Because of the innovative weave of our inner diaper, Judes are particularly slim and create a significantly smaller diaper bottom compared to other cloth diapers.
-This weave also results in a very high absorption volume: Judes stay dry for up to 12 hours, keeping you and your baby safe through the night.
+Thus, Judes always stay in place while still offering your child full freedom of movement.
+Due to the innovative weaving of our inner diaper, Judes are particularly slim and create a significantly smaller diaper bottom than other cloth diapers.
+This weaving also ensures a very high absorbency: Judes stay leak-proof for up to 12 hours, keeping you and your baby safe through the night.

 - Newborn: From birth to 8 kg